Human (The Human League song): Remixes

 The song was covered as "Human (The Five Remix)" by British boyband Five for their self titled debut album released in 1998.
 The song was revived and remixed by U.S. producers Joel Dickinson and John Michael in 2010.
-This new club remix incorporated elements from Coldplay's hit, "Viva la Vida".
+This new club remix incorporated elements from Coldplay's hit "Viva la Vida".
 It was a favourite among NYC DJs including Junior Vasquez.

 Chinese Whispers mix

-"Human" was reworked and re-released in 2003 as a remix in the form of "The Chinese Whispers Mix", principally in Asia.
-It was the creation of Hong Kong based British producer Ian Widgery who had recently had major success in the Asian music market with the album Shanghai Lounge Divas.
+"Human" was reworked and re-released in 2003 as a remix in the form of "The Chinese Whispers Mix", principally in Chinese territories.
+It was the creation of Hong Kong based British producer Ian Widgery who had recently had major success in the Chinese music market with the album Shanghai Lounge Divas.
 Widgery took the original, mixed in traditional Chinese instruments and recorded a new chorus in Mandarin by female Chinese vocalist Li Ya, which is interwoven with Oakey, Catherall and Sulley's vocals.
 Oakey's lead vocals are faded to give the music greater impact.

 The remix was so popular that it crossed over to the UK and U.S. markets where it received radio airplay and play on music television stations during the height of the electroclash revival.
 Although it was not released as a single in either country, it appears on some versions of the band's The Very Best of the Human League album of 2003.